 Sorry, you will not find a detailed shopping list here and for good reason.
 I certainly do not pretend to be an expert on men’s and women’s apparel and fashion.
 Besides, entire books have been written on the subject.
 However, here is what I do know.
-I have seen plenty of applicants show up to their job interviews dressed like they wanted to make a poor impression, and they did.
+Way too many times I have seen applicants show up to their job interviews dressed like they wanted to make a poor impression, and they did.
 I certainly don’t want that to happen to you.

 As you know, fashions change over time, albeit usually more slowly in business.
 Things go in and out of style.
 Everyone’s taste is different.
 What looks good on someone else may not look good on you.
 Still, there are a few time-tested guidelines you should consider, and we’ll discuss those here along with some other random thoughts.
 Finally, we’ll end with a game plan for you to follow.

 In general, it is better to overdress a bit for an interview than to underdress.
 True, the clothes you wear to the interview may be dressier than what you will eventually wear every day once hired.
 But hey, after all, this is a job interview.
 Hardly anyone will fault you for trying to look good.
 It’s a sign of respect on your part.
 However, showing up looking way-too-casual could be read as you made no effort and don’t care what the interviewers think.